Mercedes C-Class Estate review

 Quality

-Interior quality has become a weak point for most Mercedes models and while the C-Class Estate manages to buck the trend slightly, it's still not the best.
+The interior of the C-Class Estate looks classier than it is to touch.
 You get some appealing materials on the dashboard and in most of the places you’ll touch often, but there are still more cheap-feeling hard plastics than you’d expect to see in a premium estate car like this.

 The main culprits are below the middle ambient lighting line of the dashboard and around the air vents.
-The quality of the materials in the A4 Avant are far better, while the 3 Series Touring and, to a certain degree, the Superb Estate provide a plusher environment.
+The quality of the materials in the Audi A4 Avant are far better, while the BMW 3 Series Touring also provides a plusher environment.

-Build quality is a step up when compared to other Mercs, and the C-Class Estate feels nice and sturdy.
-Even when you tug at the floating infotainment screen, it doesn’t flex all that much, as it does in some Mercedes models.
+The C-Class Estate feels sturdy inside and build quality is a step up compared with some Mercedes car models.
+Even when you tug at the floating infotainment screen it doesn’t flex all that much.

 Passenger & boot space